‘General Hospital’ Spoilers: Jason Flips Over Friz Move-In Plans

 Franco Changes The Game?

-General Hospital spoilers say Jason’s threat scares Liz and she begins to rethink whether she and Franco should take the next step right now.
-Liz’s primary concern is Jake’s well-being and she needs Jason to focus on that too.
-Franco won’t like Jason threatening Liz and General Hospital spoilers reveal Franco does something about it.
+General Hospital spoilers say Jason’s threat scares Liz, and she begins to rethink whether she and Franco should take the next step right now.
+Liz’s primary concern is Jake’s well-being, and she needs Jason to focus on that too.
+Franco won’t like Jason threatening Liz, and General Hospital spoilers reveal Franco does something about it.

-General Hospital spoilers from Soap Central say Jason is ready to go to any lengths to protect his family and he sees Franco as a threat but Franco changes the game.
+General Hospital spoilers from Soap Central say Jason is ready to go to any lengths to protect his family, and he sees Franco as a threat but Franco changes the game.
 General Hospital spoilers from an ABC Soaps in Depth photo show Franco down on one knee in front of Liz at GH.
 It looks like Franco may propose so he can stay in her life and Jake’s.

 If Franco proposes, will Liz say yes?
 And will Jason lose it if Franco is set to become Jake’s official step-father?
-All this is leading up to the Cassadine Island adventure with Jason and Friz journeying to Greece to get answers about Jake while Sam is left behind according to the latest General Hospital spoilers.
+All this is leading up to the Cassadine Island adventure with Jason and Friz journeying to Greece to get answers about Jake while Sam is left behind, according to the latest General Hospital spoilers.

 [Featured Image by David Livingston/Getty Images]